Find Affordable College Courses

 6 Yearly Graduations

 The 3rd most popular school in the country for urban planning majors who are seeking their doctor's degree is University of California - Irvine.
 Each year, around 36,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 6 people received their doctor's degree in urban planning from UC Irvine.
-About 83% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in urban planning from UC Irvine.
+Around 75% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #3